solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.5/visual-studio-code/README.md

 4. `onnx-AML.ipynb` is the notebook file you will step thru executing in this lab.
 5. To execute each step click on `Run Cell` just above the block of code.

-## Follow the instructions within the python file to complete the quickstart
+## Follow the instructions within the notebook file to complete the quickstart